-Unavoidable costs impacts have been identified and funded responsibly, however continued uncertain economic conditions may place further pressure on Council's resources in the future.
+Unavoidable costs impacts have been identified and funded responsibly, however continued uncertain economic conditions and rate capping requirements may place further pressure on Council's resources in the future

 Many volunteers in the community are ageing and are increasingly unable to serve how they have in the past.
 This can create an increasing dependency on Council for services.